 We’d go as far to say they’re actually pretty cool too.

 Swedish fashion brand Monki recently announced their collaboration with cup-makers Lunette to launch a menstrual cup as part of their period-positive collection to end period stigma.
-They’ll also be donating 5000 of them to The Cup Foundation – a non-profit organization on a mission to educate and empower girls living in Kenya, making sure they can handle their periods in a safe and hygienic way.
+They’ll also be donating 5000 of them to The Cup Foundation – a non-profit organisation on a mission to educate and empower girls living in Kenya, making sure they can handle their periods in a safe and hygienic way.
 This we like.

 But hands-up if you don’t know much about a cup.
 Like, how do they *actually* work?
 To satisfy our own menstrual cup curiosity, we get the low-down from four women who’ve used them…